ScaledInference/amp-node-thin/README.md

   ``` bash
   $ node ./examples/example.js <project key> http://<amp-agent-hostname:8100>
   ```

+## Amp-Node Client Overview
+The Amp-Node Client library has an Amp class.
+It can be used to construct an Amp instance used to represent a single Amp project and needs to be initialized with a project key and the domain, which is the URL of the Amp Agent.

+The Amp instance can then be used to create session objects which have two main methods: observe and decide.
 ## Amp()
 After importing amp-node-thin, the Amp constructor can be used to create an Amp instance.
 It requires two parameters: a project key and the Amp-agent URL (with port 8100).